Bektashism: Beliefs

-Bektashis follow the modern-day Bektashi Dedebabate, currently headed by Hajji Mondi.
-Bektashis consider the dedebaba as their leader overseeing the entire branch.
+Bektashis follow the modern-day Bektashi Dedebabate, currently headed by Baba Mondi.
+Bektashis consider the Dedebaba as leader over the entire branch.

-Bektashism is also heavily permeated with Shiite concepts, such as the marked reverence of Ali, The Twelve Imams, and the ritual commemoration of Ashura marking the Battle of Karbala.
-The old Persian holiday of Nowruz is celebrated by Bektashis as Imam Ali's birthday (see also; Nevruz in Albania).
+Bektashism is also heavily permeated with Shiite concepts, such as the marked reverence of Ali, the Twelve Imams, and the ritual commemoration of Ashura marking the Battle of Karbala.
+The old Persian holiday of Nowruz is celebrated by Bektashis as Ali's birthday (see also Nevruz in Albania).

-The Bektashi Order is a Sufi order and shares much in common with other Islamic mystical movements, such as the need for an experienced spiritual guide—called a baba in Bektashi parlance — as well as the doctrine of "the four gates that must be traversed": the "Sharia" (religious law), "Tariqah" (the spiritual path), "Marifa" (true knowledge), "Haqiqah" (truth).
+The Bektashi order is a Sufi order and shares much in common with other Islamic mystical movements, such as the need for an experienced spiritual guide—called a baba in Bektashi parlance — as well as the Sufi doctrine of "the four gates that must be traversed": Sharī'a (religious law), Ṭarīqa (the spiritual path), Ma'rifa (true knowledge), and Ḥaqīqa (truth).

 There are many other practices and ceremonies that share similarities with other faiths, such as a ritual meal (muhabbet) and yearly confession of sins to a baba (magfirat-i zunub مغفرة الذنوب).
 Bektashis base their practices and rituals on their non-orthodox and mystical interpretation and understanding of the Quran and the prophetic practice (Sunnah).
-They have no written doctrine specific to them, thus rules and rituals may differ depending on under whose influence one has been taught.
-Bektashis generally revere Sufi mystics outside of their own order, such as Ibn Arabi, Al-Ghazali and Jelalludin Rumi who are close in spirit to them despite many of being from more mainstream Islamic backgrounds.
+They have no written doctrine specific to them, so rules and rituals may vary from one baba to another.
+Bektashis generally revere non-Bektashi Sufi mystics, such as ibn Arabi, al-Ghazali and Rumi, who are close to Bektashism in spirit though many are from more mainstream Islamic backgrounds.

+Like other Muslims, Bektashis consider pork haram (prohibited) and do not consume it, though, unlike other Muslims, they also avoid eating rabbit.
+Rakia, a fruit brandy, is used sacramentally in Bektashism, where it is not considered alcoholic and is referred to as Dem.

 Poetry and literature

 Poetry plays an important role in the transmission of Bektashi spirituality.
 Several important Ottoman-era poets were Bektashis, and Yunus Emre, the most acclaimed poet of the Turkish language, is generally recognized as a subscriber to the Bektashi order.

-Like many Sufis, the Bektashis were quite lax in observing daily Muslim laws, and women as well as men took part in ritual wine drinking and dancing during devotional ceremonies.
+The Bektashis were quite lax in observing daily Muslim laws, and women as well as men took part in ritual wine drinking and dancing during devotional ceremonies.
 The Bektashis in the Balkans adapted such Christian practices as the ritual sharing of bread and the confession of sins.
 Bektashi mystical writings made a rich contribution to Sufi poetry.

 A poem from Bektashi poet Balım Sultan (died c.
 1517/1519):

-Some important early Bektashi writers who wrote in Turkish, Persian, and Arabic are: